 High altitude balloon

 The name is actually quite accurate.
 It is a balloon, filled usually with helium or hydrogen that ascends into an area called “near space” or stratosphere.
 Stratosphere is a layer of the Earth’s atmosphere that extends from 11km up to 50km above ground all around the planet.
-In this altitude the maximum temperature is around -45°C and the minimum around -75°C. The balloon reaches altitude of around 30km then bursts and the payload falls back to the ground, usually far from the place of launch.
+In this altitude the maximum temperature is around -45°C and the minimum around -75°C. The balloon reaches altitude about 30km, bursts and the payload falls back to the ground, usually far from the place of launch.
 It has a parachute preventing its destruction and it is possible to track the fallen payload by GPS.

 Our first high altitude balloon

 We launched our first high altitude balloon in autumn of the year 2017.
 The contestants were working on it throughout semi-finals.
-The whole BalloonSat was designed and constructed by them, using Arduino board and many sensors for the insides and plastic and polystyrene for the case itself.
+The whole BalloonSat was designed and constructed by them, using Arduino board and many sensors for the interior and plastic and polystyrene for the case itself.
 During flight we measured various data like atmospheric pressure, temperature of the air around the balloon, acceleration and others.
-The BalloonSat also carried Geiger-Müller tube, thanks to which was possible to measure the level of ionizing radiation in different altitudes.
+The BalloonSat also carried Geiger-Müller tube, thanks to which it was possible to measure the level of ionizing radiation in different altitudes.
 One of the experiments was also a test of silicon solar panels, in particular their efficiency in dependency to lowering temperature.
 Last but not least were biological experiments in which we measured the reaction of microorganisms to their surroundings.

 Again and better!